nbayazes/Inferno/readme.md

 ### Music
 MIDI music is currently not supported and instead a song pack can be used.
 Several song packs are available, generously hosted by [PuMo](https://pumosoftware.com/).
 Copy a single music DXA to the `/d1` folder.
+SC55 is the 'default' pick.

 [SC55 MIDI](https://pumosoftware.com/files/descent/dxa/d1xr-sc55-music.dxa)
 [OPL3 MIDI](https://pumosoftware.com/files/descent/dxa/d1xr-opl3-music.dxa)